 The schedule control is available with two types of orientation: vertical and horizontal.
 It is rendered in vertical by default.
 The time cells are rendered horizontally in the horizontal orientation and the same are rendered vertically in vertical orientation.

-The scheduler control has integrated support for Knockout and Angular data binding.
+The jQuery scheduler control has integrated support for Knockout and Angular data binding.
 Angular directives are also supported.
 Data binds seamlessly with various data sources such as JSON, RESTful and WCF services and so on.

 The schedule control supports both 12-hour and 24-hour time formats.